 Google Hired an SEO

 I’m not hating on Google in anyway.
 I rather admire their growth focused mindset and the fact that they doubled down on SEO.
 I spend so much time trying to convince big brands that they need SEO and great Content Marketing to grow their businesses.
 Some brands still don’t get this and it’s a shame because SEO and Content Marketing has been used to grow brands and disrupt industries.
 TripAdvisor used it to disrupt the hotel industry.
 NerdWallet is doing it in finance.
 Casper is doing it for beds.
 Facebook use SEO to break the coveted 100 million member number (See video below).
 Now Google hired an SEO and is using SEO and content marketing to growth their site traffic and compete at the keyword level with any site that is relevant for a topic they want to own.
-I admire that.
+I admire that because they know SEO is valuable and that’s why I know SEO is not Dead and won’t be dying anytime soon.
 What I don’t like is how their site updates are taking valuable traffic from other sites.
 I can go toe to toe with any SEO but it’s hard to beat some of their widgets and functionality.

 Rand Fishkin, the Wizard of Moz Tweeted a while back about Google absorbing some of eater.com’s traffic despite Eater.com being optimized to deliver a great experiences for their website visitors.